-If you’re interested in taking one of my future workshops in Montreal, please contact me and I will add you to my mailing list.
+If you’re interested in taking one of my future workshops, please contact me and I will add you to my mailing list.

 I’m also available to give a workshop in your city, if we can round up enough participants.

 For more information, you can get in touch with me at:

 September 30, 2017

 Morning session (sold out)